cgsanders/STAT418-Final/shiny-app-418/README.md

 3. Stop an instance with `docker container kill <container-name>`

 ## Deploy the app to ShinyApps.io
-Simply run the `deploy-to-shinyapps.R` file:
+To deploy the app to shinyapps.io:
   1. Download files
   2. Create an account at https://www.shinyapps.io/
   2. Update the `deploy-to-shinyapps.R` to include your account information